 Stone Ridge 1986

 Catherine Ronan Karrels became the founding president and principal of San Francisco’s De Marillac Academy in 2001, drawing students from one of the nation’s poorest neighborhoods.
 She helped the school grow from the original class of 19 sixth graders to a student body of 119 in grades four through eight.
 While attending Boston College, Catherine developed an interest in teaching that led her to the Jesuit Volunteer Corp for a year of teaching disadvantaged students.
 San Francisco State University followed, for a Masters Degree in Education.
 After several years teaching in a Catholic school, Catherine accepted the challenge of starting De Marillac Academy.
 She finally returned to Stone Ridge as its first lay Head of School.
-Catherine has worked with the Network of Sacred Heart Schools in restructuring the Conference of Sacred Heart Education and serves on the Network Board and the Board of Bryn Mawr.
+Catherine has worked with the Network of Sacred Heart Schools in restructuring the Conference of Sacred Heart Education.
 Her passion for excellence in education, social justice, spirituality and community have been lauded at every step of her career.
 Catherine has been awarded the Boston College Alumni Association Award for Excellence in Education, the Saint Francis Hospital Community Hero Award, the District of San Francisco Distinguished Lasallian Educator Award and the John Carroll Society Medal for her work “play[ing] a critical role in building the Church.”

 The Cor Unum Award was established to pay tribute to alumnae and alumni who have embraced the philosophy of the Sacred Heart in their everyday lives.
 The meaning of Cor Unum is “one heart,” taken from the motto of the Society of the Sacred Heart—One Heart and One Mind.
 In paying tribute to the recipients, we honor the Sacred Heart of Jesus and the philosophy of the Society of the Sacred Heart.